Launch of the new 2025/2026 membership campaign

 ZABAL Agriculture makes it easier for you to understand the data from the

-the 11 zones that make up the Basque Country.
+that make up the Basque Country.

 Transhumance UNESCO intangible world cultural heritage